for Healthcare Education

 President and CEO of Piedmont Heart Institute in Atlanta, GA

 (In this video Michele Molden talks about how she went from an undergraduate degree in liberal arts to earning her MBA.
-Although she began her career as a microbiologist, she has spent 30+ years in healthcare administration.
-In a video on the CAS Advising website, Michele explains how the skills she acquired as an undergraduate in the liberal arts prepared her for a business career in the field of healthcare.)
+Although she began her career as a microbiologist, she has spent 30+ years in healthcare administration.)

 "Ending up in the business side of medicine, after starting from a very technical field, isn't perhaps as unusual as it may seem.
 When you're trained in the scientific method, as we were as microbiology students and chemistry students, and all of the classes that we went to, we all expected, I think, to be in the natural sciences for a very long time.